 What is Liquid Chalk?

-Liquid chalk can be seen as the last step in the evolutionary chain of chalk.
+What is liquid chalk you might ask?
+Liquid chalk is made of the same stuff as normal chalk, only in liquid form.
+It might be seen as the last step in the evolutionary chain of chalk.
 If you haven’t used it before, liquid chalk is simply a combination of regular chalk and a type of alcohol, forming a liquid that you apply to your hands.
 The alcohol evaporates leaving an even layer of chalk magically coating your hands.

 Is Liquid Chalk good for Climbing?